 If you have registered for a class and find you cannot attend, it’s important to remove your name from the registration before the class starts otherwise you may encounter charges or the loss of a class pass.
-You can cancel by logging into your account and going to My Schedule, or using the link in a registration or reminder email from firstname.lastname@example.org.
+You can cancel by logging into your account and going to My Schedule, or using the link in a confirmation or reminder email from email@example.com.

-Arrive 5 to 10 minutes before class so the teacher knows you’re coming and you have time to ask any questions, hear about what props you'll need, and get settled.
+Join the session around 5 minutes before class so the teacher knows you’re coming and you have time to ask any questions, hear about what props you'll need, and get settled.

 Your video and microphone will both be off when you join a class.
 You can leave the video off, turn it on to say hello and then turn it off again, or turn it on and leave it on.
 Your choice: we are an all-inclusive community for all ages, races, and body types.
 If you've turned on the microphone to say hello, please always mute it before class begins so as not to disturb the teacher's instructions.